redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - The `<head>` tag contains information about the page.
 Inside the `<head></head>` tag is the `<title>` tag.

-    - The contents of the `<title>` tag is usually located at the top part of the browser window where you usually type the URL of the page.
+    - The contents of the `<title>` tag is usually located at the top part of the browser window above the URL section.
+It is seen in the browser tab.

 3. Attributes